mapbox/supercluster/README.md

 #### `getClusterExpansionZoom(clusterId)`

 Returns the zoom on which the cluster expands into several children (useful for "click to zoom" feature) given the cluster's `cluster_id`.
+If the cluster doesn't expand at `maxZoom`, return `maxZoom + 1`.

 ## Options